LaunchCodeEducation/liftoff/src/modules/demo-projects/event-log/index.rst

 stories, which are each focused on one aspect of user registration and authentication.
 He has reviewed the `spring-filter-based-auth example <https://github.com/LaunchCodeEducation/spring-filter-based-auth>`__ provided by LaunchCode, and may use that approach.
-However, he has been learning about Spring Security and wants to see if he can use that framework for setting up registration and login.
+However, he has also been learning about Spring Security and wants to see if he can use that framework for setting up registration and login.